aosabook/500lines/data-store/chapter.md

 Updating the address in the ``store()`` method is technically a mutation of the ``ValueRef``.
-Because it has no effect on the user-visible value though, we can consider it to be immutable.
+Because it has no effect on the user-visible value, we can consider it to be immutable.

 Once ``store()`` on the root ``_tree_ref`` is complete